 Before starting a proposal, please consult the following NSF documents and resources: The Grant Proposal Guide and NSF Grants.gov Application Guide explain how to write and submit a proposal to NSF.
-The Antarctic Research (Program Solicitation NSF 11-532) describes research and infrastructure in the U.S. Antarctic Program and has instructions for proposals that are specific to the Antarctic.
+The Antarctic Research Program Solicitation (13-532) describes research and infrastructure in the U.S. Antarctic Program and has instructions for proposals that are specific to the Antarctic.
 Science Planning Summaries describe recent U.S. Antarctic Program research projects.
-Additional information about the U.S. Antarctic program is available on the program's web portal at http://www.usap.gov.
+Additional information about the U.S. Antarctic program is available on the program's web portal at www.usap.gov.

 NSF and the research community transact business electronically and the Antarctic Artists and Writers Program is part of this process.
-Proposals to NSF must be submitted electronically via either the NSF FastLane System (described in the Grant Proposal Guide) or Grants.gov.
+Proposals to NSF must be submitted electronically via either the NSF FastLane System or Grants.gov.